maroontress/Oxbind.CSharp/README.md

 attribute.

-The `Cast` class has the auto property `Name` representing the text content of the `Cast` element, so that its backing field has the `ForText` attribute.
+The `Cast` class has the auto property `Name` representing the text content of the `Cast` element so that its backing field has the `ForText` attribute.

-Finally, uses the deserializer with XML document and the associated classes, to get a `Movie` instance from the XML document as follows:
+Finally, uses the deserializer with an XML document and the associated classes, to get a `Movie` instance from the XML document as follows:

 ```csharp